AztecProtocol/aztec-packages/docs/docs/developers/contracts/writing_contracts/accounts/write_accounts_contract.md

 ---
-title: How to write an accounts contract
+title: Writing an Account Contract
 ---

 This tutorial will take you through the process of writing your own account contract in Aztec.nr, along with the Typescript glue code required for using it within a wallet.